alpha-unito/streamflow/docs/source/ext/database.rst

 DatabaseLoadingContext
 ======================
-Workflow loading can be costly in terms of time and memory but also tricky, with the possibility of deadlock.
+Workflow loading is a delicate operation.
+If not managed properly, it can be costly in terms of time and memory and lead to deadlocks in case of circular references.
-The ``DatabaseLoadingContext`` interface allows to define classes that manage these problems.
-Good practice is to load the objects from these classes instead of using directly the entity ``load`` methods.
+The ``DatabaseLoadingContext`` interface allows to define classes in charge of managing these aspects.
+Users should always rely on these classes to load entities, instead of directly calling ``load`` methods from ``PersistableEntity`` instances.

 .. code-block:: python